Why Should I Use Filters & Search in Project Management Software?

 - The relative importance of the keyword location (in descending order of importance): task name, description, comments, files, and people’s names.

 - The majority of the search phrase found in a single field.
-For example, a task with all required words in the title should appear higher in the list than a task that has one keyword in the description and the rest in comments.
+For example, a task with all required words in the title should appear higher in the list than a task with one keyword in the description and the rest in comments.

 - The time of the latest activity.
 Recently updated tasks are more likely to be at the top of the list.